Bubobubobubobubo/sardine/README.md

 ### Usage as a generic MIDI Clock

 The `Sardine` clock is a MIDI Clock.
-Open any DAW and try to manually synchronise with the Clock emitted on the port you chose when booting up.
-This is not properly implemented yet but you can still manage to be perfectly synchronised by playing around with `c.stop()` and `c.start()'.
-I advise you not to change the `ppqn` while you are synchronised.
+Open any DAW and try to manually synchronize with the Clock emitted on the port you chose when booting up.
+This is not properly implemented yet but you can still manage to be perfectly synchronized by playing around with `c.stop()` and `c.start()'.
+I advise you not to change the `ppqn` while you are synchronized.
 This can result in timing errors and desynchronisation.
-If you are using Ableton Live, you can echo the MIDI Clock as an Ableton Link Clock for synchronising to even more devices.
+If you are using Ableton Live, you can echo the MIDI Clock as an Ableton Link Clock for synchronizing to even more devices.

 ### Temporal recursive functions